harness/developer-hub/docs/continuous-delivery/cd-execution/cv-category/verify-deployments-with-sumologic.md

 ## Set up continuous verification

-To set up Continuous Verification, you need to configure a Service Reliability Management (SRM)-monitored service.
+To set up CV, you need to configure a Service Reliability Management (SRM)-monitored service.
 A monitored service is a mapping of a Harness service to a service that is being monitored by your Application Performance Monitoring (APM) or logging tool.

 ## Add Verify Step